Disclosure

 How Does a VPN Work?

-A VPN allows you to connect to different VPN servers around the world — when you connect to a server, it replaces your real IP with its own IP.
-Any site you access while connected to the VPN will think your traffic is coming from the VPN server’s country.
+A VPN lets you connect to different VPN servers worldwide.
+When you do, it swaps your IP for its own.
+This makes any site you visit think your traffic is coming from the VPN server’s country.
 Also, a VPN encrypts your online traffic, making it unreadable.

 How a VPN Works (Technical Explanation)

-Also, when you access a site while connected to a VPN server, your connection to the site first passes through the VPN.
+Also, when you visit a site with a VPN, your connection goes through the VPN first.
 So instead of this:

 You → ISP Network → Website